Radiative decays of the heavy-quark-spin molecular partner of $T_{cc}^+$

 The differential decay width is given by

 where the two-body phase space is

-where $|\vec{p}_1|$ is the magnitude of the three-momentum of particle 1 in the rest frame of the initial state, $d\Omega_1=d\cos\theta_1d\varphi_1$ is the solid angle of particle 1, and $E$ is the energy of the initial state particle in the same reference frame.
+where $|\vec{p}_1|$ is the magnitude of the three-momentum of particle 1 in the rest frame of the initial state, $d\Omega_1=d\cos\theta_1d\varphi_1$ is the solid angle of particle 1, and $E$ is the energy of the initial-state particle in the same reference frame.